 TAMBA has been fundraising for the last year to cover the cost of construction.
 TAMBA contracted with the Sierra Buttes Trail Stewardship (SBTS) to complete the project.
-A nonprofit trail organization like TAMBA, the Sierra Buttes Trail Stewardship has the personnel, equipment and experience to work on this project.
-“We look forward to a long and successful partnership while strengthening the mountain bike community from Tahoe to Downieville and beyond in years to come” says Ben Fish, President of TAMBA.
+For a nonprofit trail organization like TAMBA, the Sierra Buttes Trail Stewardship has the personnel, equipment, and experience to work on this project.
+“We look forward to a long and successful partnership while strengthening the mountain bike community from Tahoe to Downieville and beyond in years to come,” says Ben Fish, President of TAMBA.

 The construction team was led by Henry O’Donnell of the Sierra Buttes Trail Stewardship and consisted of a mix of TAMBA crew leaders including Kris Morehead, Benny McGinnis and Kevin Joell and over 100 volunteers in six weeks of time.
 Oversight wasprovided by the US Forest Service LTBMU staff.